cloverdx/cloverdx-server-docker/README.md

     * ``-d`` - detached mode, the container exits when Server exits
     * ``--name`` - name to identify the running container
-    * ``--memory=3g`` - allow 3 GB of memory for the container, the container requires at least 2 GB memory.
+    * ``--memory=3g`` - allow 3 GB of memory for the container, the container requires at least 2 GB of memory.
     * ``-p 8080:8080`` - publish exposed container port
     * ```-e LOCAL_USER_ID=`id -u $USER``` - set an environment variable, in this case user ID to be used for permissions
-    * ``--mount type=bind,source=/data/your-host-clover-home-dir,target=/var/clover`` - mount the ``/data/your-host-clover-home-dir`` directory from the host as a data volume into ``/var/clover`` path inside the container, this will contain the persistent data, configuration etc
+    * ``--mount type=bind,source=/data/your-host-clover-home-dir,target=/var/clover`` - mount the ``/data/your-host-clover-home-dir`` directory from the host as a data volume into ``/var/clover`` path inside the container, this will contain the persistent data, configuration, etc.
     * ``cloverdx-server:latest`` - name of the image to run as a container

 **Success**.
 CloverDX Server is now available at <http://localhost:8080/clover>.
 The Server is running with default settings, and **should be configured further** to get it into production quality (i.e. it should use external database).